What Is the Best Warm-Season Grass for Your Lawn

 Drought tolerance is not the same as heat tolerance.
 Heat-tolerant Bermudagrass has extensive roots that can reach 6 feet deep or more,2 resulting in excellent drought tolerance as well.
 However, heat-tolerant Centipede grass has relatively shallow roots that leave it very vulnerable to drought when grown outside regions with reliable rainfall.

-Zoysia grass holds its color better than Bermudagrass during short drought periods, but Bermudagrass excels in extended drought.2,5 Deep-rooted, drought-tolerant Pennington Smart Seed Texas Bermuda withstands the rigorous Texas climate.
-Pennington Argentine Bahiagrass combines deep, extensive roots and drought resistance with low growth and low maintenance.
-Both Bahiagrass and Bermudagrass excel in sandy soils.2,3
+Zoysia grass holds its color better than Bermudagrass during short drought periods, but Bermudagrass excels in extended drought.2,5 Deep-rooted, drought-tolerant Pennington Smart Seed Texas Bermudagrass Grass Seed and Fertilizer Mix withstands the rigorous Texas climate.

 Alkaline soil in the Desert Southwest calls for grasses that tolerate high soil pH.